Hibiscus, a natural herbal aphrodisiac

 Ways to use hibiscus syrup

-- Drizzle this hibiscus syrup over your ice-cream; it is a gastronomic delight!
+- Use hibiscus syrup to drizzle over your ice-cream; it is a gastronomic delight!

 - One of the most exquisite and exotic natural sweeteners used in cocktails is hibiscus syrup.
 Hibiscus syrup makes the most decadent and prettiest champagne cocktails.
 You can also make fantastic hibiscus sangria with it.
 I adore giving an exotic twist to classic cocktails, such as Margarita, Mimosa, Daiquiri, Mojito by adding homemade hibiscus syrup.